We don’t support this browser anymore.

 Our view

-The recent acquisition of Sutton and East Surrey Water (SES Water) is also moving through the Competition & Markets Authority (CMA) review process as expected and could be completed this summer.
+Pennon’s full-year results disappointed markets on the day.
+Its recent acquisition of Sutton and East Surrey Water (SES Water) is moving through the Competition & Markets Authority (CMA) review process as expected and could be completed this summer.
+Only then can the group’s integration plans be executed in full.
 The £89mn price tag looks attractive and helps Pennon expand its footprint across Southern England, bringing more than 750,000 paying customers into the fold.

 Back to the underlying business.
 In return for providing reliable water and wastewater services, the regulator allows Pennon to earn an acceptable financial return.
-At the half-year mark, revenue was buoyed by an inflation-linked increase from the regulator, as well as some new contract wins from its non-household arm, Pennon Water Services.
+Full-year revenue was buoyed by inflation-linked tariff increases from the regulator, as well as two and a half months' contribution from SES Water.

 It's important to remember that a utility company's revenue and earnings power are linked to both inflation and its asset base, measured by Regulatory Capital Value (RCV).
 That provides Pennon with incentives to invest in its assets (which helps to deliver a good service to customers), as well as operate efficiently (which helps increase company earnings).

 Another thing to bear in mind is the regulatory pressure that's been mounting against water utility companies.
-South West Water, which is owned by Pennon, has already been on the receiving end of fines for discharging untreated sewage into rivers and lakes.
-We expect more fines are on the way due to past offences, which will likely weigh on investor sentiment in the near term.
+South West Water, which is owned by Pennon, has been on the receiving end of fines for discharging untreated sewage into rivers and lakes.
+That’s led to a hit to Pennon’s dividend payments this year.
+Until these issues are firmly in the past, investor sentiment around water companies is likely to be muted, putting downward pressure on valuations.

-All in, Pennon has a history of sector-leading performance and looks well-placed to benefit if it can execute its long-term strategy.
-But regulatory challenges and some high-profile slip-ups mean it currently trades at a discount to its peer group.
-We see that as an opportunity, but nothing is guaranteed.
+Despite the challenges, we think Pennon looks well-placed to benefit if it can execute its long-term strategy.
+Regulatory pressure and some high-profile slip-ups mean it currently trades at a discount to its peer group, which we see as an opportunity.
+But it can take time for investor attitudes to change, and nothing is guaranteed.

 Pennon key facts